 a) There shall be written authorized procedures for :

-ii) Scrap which is disposed of solid on a commercial basis.
-The person must take precautions, e.g., defacing labels on empty bulk containers, corrugated boards, cartons ( un-printed), etc.
+ii) Scrap that is disposed of commercially as solid waste requires the person to take precautions, such as defacing labels on empty bulk containers, corrugated Boxes, cartons (unprinted), and more.

 b) There shall be a written, authorized procedure for handling the destruction and disposal of rejects generated during the production/handling of pharmaceutical products and printed packing components.

-c) All rejects should be collected in suitable closed containers, labeled appropriately, and held in a secured segregated space until taken for destruction.
+c) All reject items should go into proper closed containers, be labeled correctly, and be kept in a secure segregated area until they get taken for disposal.

 d) Destruction must be carried out by authorized persons under the supervision of a responsible person.